epheonix380/CPSC210_JavaProject/README.md

 -As a user I wish to be able to make a sale with all the items in the cart -As a user I wish to be able to keep track of my sales

+**HOW TO USE**
+Since this is designed to be a POS system that is used by sales persons, one has to add a catalogue of items first before being able to purchase items.
+The system gets the price of the items from this catalogue and thus creating the items in the catalogue is the first thing that should be done.
+Additionally, if the user has chosen the inventory shop, that means that the program will be keeping track of the inventory of the shop and thus after creating the catalogue, the inventory needs to be added in order to be able to purchase items.